chipsalliance/firrtl-spec/spec.md

 The name is part of the module level namespace.
 However it can never be used in a reference since it is not of any valid type.

-The `fprintf`{.firrtl} statement outputs the string to a file specified by an additional string argument.
+The `fprintf`{.firrtl} statement outputs the string to a file specified by an additional format string and a variable list of argument signals.

+The `fflush`{.firrtl} statement flushes the output buffer of the default output file or a file specified by an additional format string and a variable list of argument signals.

 ``` firrtl
 FIRRTL version 5.1.0